naheld/markdown-cv/index.md

 - National Security Language Initiative for Youth (NSLI-Y) Scholarship

 ## Research Experience
-`2014 -`
+`2014 - 2019`
-- MIT-WHOI Joint Program
+- MIT-WHOI Joint Program in Chemical Oceanography<br>
-Thesis topics: Protein biomarker discovery and application to ocean monitoring.
+Thesis topics: Protein biomarker discovery via metaproteomics and application to ocean monitoring.
 Focus on protein post-translational modification in marine microbes, and associated applications to the study of marine bacteria.
+Particular focus on Trichodesmium, a globally important marine diazotroph (N2 fixer).

 `2013`
 - Guest student and summer student fellow with Mak Saito, WHOI.